 The enrollment deposit can be paid on your student's goBAYLOR account as soon as they've been notified of their acceptance.
 This deposit secures your student's place in the freshman class and allows them to move forward in signing up for housing.
-The deposit is fully refundable through May 1.
+The deposit is non-refundable.

 At Baylor, all freshmen are required to live on campus.
 We believe this experience is valuable for all incoming students as it allows them to meet new people, have easy access to campus life and activities, and improves the overall educational experience.
 For information about the wide variety of housing options available at Baylor visit baylor.edu/cll.